-Rice pudding is enjoyed universally, but I love the Indian version aka, kheer which is infused with the flavour of cardamom and saffron, making any other version of rice pudding pale in comparison.
-Kheer is a classic Indian dessert and I am quite partial to, not the least because it is the perfect lazy man’s indulgent dessert.
+Rice pudding is enjoyed universally, but I am partial to the Indian version of rice pudding aka, Kheer which is infused with the flavor of cardamom and saffron, making any other version of rice pudding pale in comparison!
+What makes it the perfect Instant Pot rice pudding, is that it is the perfect lazy man’s indulgent dessert.
 It is a dump-and-go recipe for - with almost no effort at all!

 This recipe is almost entirely a chuck-it-and-forget-about-it recipe, do take a look at the video below to see how simple it is to make this classic Indian dessert.